State Guide

 AgencyRecords maintainedNotes

-Oklahoma State Bureau of Investigation (OSBI) Criminal history repository; sex offender registry Full criminal history (rap sheet) requires a written request.
-The sex offender registry is publicly searchable on the OSBI website.
+Oklahoma State Bureau of Investigation (OSBI) Statewide criminal history repository; sex offender registry Criminal history requests available for a fee.
+Sex offender registry is publicly searchable online.

 For a broader overview of how public records are aggregated across jurisdictions, see our public record search guide.